janegarciu/PAD/FlightBookingSystem/Flight-App-Microservices/README.md

 --------

-- user-service
+- auth-server

 **_Outbound_**:

-+ GET `flight-booking-app/get-user` : get user-profile by parameter - id or username
-+ POST `flight-booking-app/create-user` : create new user
++ POST `flight-booking-app/authorization/signUp/` : sign up a new user with user email and password
++ POST `flight-booking-app/authorization/confirmUser/` : confirm user email with user email and confirmation code
++ GET `flight-booking-app/authorization/login/` : login a new user with email and password

 - ticket-service

 **_Outbound_**

-+ GET `flight-booking-app/tickets/get-ticket` : will return ticket by ticket id, username or user-id
++ GET `flight-booking-app/tickets/get-ticket/` : will return ticket by ticket id, username or user-id

 **_Inbound_**

-+ GET `flight-service/get-flight` : will get flight info by flight id to show it in the ticket info
++ GET `flight-service/get-flight/` : will get flight info by flight id to show it in the ticket info
-+ GET `flight-service/get-all-flights` : retrieve all the flights that matches the value of query param

 - flight-service

 **_Outbound_**

++ GET `flight-booking-app/flights/get-all-flights` : get all available flights
-+ GET `flight-booking-app/flights/get-flight` : get one flight by parameter - id / info
++ GET `flight-booking-app/flights/get-flight/` : get one flight by parameter - id / info(not yet implemented for outbound)
-+ GET `flight-booking-app/airports/get-airports` : get a list of airports + parameter to find by airport name
++ GET `flight-booking-app/airports/get-airports` : get a list of airports + parameter to find by airport name(not yet implemented for outbound)
 + POST `flight-booking-app/flights/create-flight` : will create a new flight in the system.
-Will be restricted only for admin users
+Will be restricted only for admin users(not yet implemented for outbound)

 **_Inbound_**